Azure/caf-terraform-landingzones/caf_solution/add-ons/dynamic_vault_secrets/README.md

 ## Example

-The example configurations to deploy this add-on can be found [here](./scenario/100-simple-dynamic-vault-secrets/configuration.tfvars)
+An example of the configurations to deploy this add-on feature can be found [here](./scenario/100-simple-dynamic-vault-secrets/configuration.tfvars)

 Ensure the below is set prior to apply or destroy.